AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/migrate-data/settings.md

 ---
 title: Data migration settings
-description: Learn how to start migrating settings from Magento 1 to Magento 2 with the Data Migration Tool.
+description: Learn how to start migrating settings from Magento 1 to Magento 2 with the [!DNL Data Migration Tool].
 ---

 # Data migration settings